jupyter-book/mystmd/docs/cross-references.md

 :::

 (reference:roles)=

 ### Reference using MyST roles

-Roles are a more explicit way of defining references that provide more configurability at the cost of requiring more complexity to write.
+Roles are a more explicit way of defining references that provide more configuration at the cost of requiring more complexity to write.
 There several roles that define various kinds of references in MyST.
 In many cases, the short-hand syntax described above are aliases for these roles.
 Below we describe the most commonly-used ones.